rzaluska/hugo-blog-source/content/blog/important-go-interfaces.md

 n, err := file.Read(content)
 {{< / highlight >}}

-This method also has the same semantics for network connections where you can read data from them just like from files.
+This method also has the same semantics for network connections where you can read data from them, just like from files.

 An `ioutil` package defines method `ReadAll` which is helpful when you want to read the whole file at once \[ [doc](https://golang.org/pkg/io/ioutil/#ReadAll) \] (or read